crcollins/chemtools-webapp/docs/other/main.md

 The actual reading of information can also be done now using just the log files.
 If you upload a set of log files with `n1, n2, ... nN` somewhere in the filename these logs will be put together.
 Once together they will be parsed for the relevant data and the long chain limit will be calculated.
 This simplifies the process by not requiring the creation of a separate file just for the data.

+#### Structure View ####

+A simple option to view the structure of a gjf or log file.
+This displays a simplfied png of the molecule for quickly viewing without needing a proper molecule renderer.
+This also supports multiple molecules at the same time.

 #### Gjf Reset ####